Sign Up for a Free Account

 Overview

 The electroencephalogram (EEG) is a widely available, cost-effective, portable neurophysiological study of brain function with worldwide applications.
 As a window into the brain, it remains the foundational diagnostic tool to evaluate people suspected of seizures.
 It is a safe, noninvasive, diagnostic, 2-dimensional clinical study used to assess the brain’s 3-dimensional electrophysiological activity.
 EEG is the most useful test for evaluating people with possible epilepsy when epileptiform activity is demonstrated.
 It may provide specific neurophysiological information to support clinical diagnoses in the EEG laboratory, epilepsy monitoring unit, emergency room, inpatient wards, including the intensive care unit, or operating room and can assist in the evaluation of people in an ambulatory setting.
 When interictal epileptiform discharges are recorded on EEG, it serves to classify the seizure type or epilepsy syndrome that is suspected based on clinical grounds.
-Following electroclinical classification as focal or generalized onset, the results help to guide selection of antiseizure medication.
+Recent seizure classification systems have been developed to subdivide them into focal, generalized, unknown (whether focal or generalized), and unclassified onset.
+Being aware of seizure and epilepsy classification is essential to guide selection of the most appropriate antiseizure medication across the lifespan (67; 09).
 EEG is an important adjunct to the clinical examination for diagnosing and treating epilepsy as well as subclinical or unrecognized seizures.
 It is foundational in the diagnosis of nonconvulsive status epilepticus in critically ill patients when the clinical examination is unrevealing.
-Clinical management algorithms have been developed specifically using EEG data in this setting to guide the use of continuous EEG and antiseizure medications.
-Rapid EEG systems are becoming widely used in urgent evaluation of status epilepticus.
-In the operating room, electrocorticography helps neurosurgeons define surgical borders of functional and epileptogenic tissues.
+Clinical diagnostic and management algorithms for EEG and for epilepsy have been specifically developed to minimize misdiagnosis and mistreatment of patients with seizures.
+Continuous EEG in the ICU has devised validated terminology for EEG increasingly used to identify and treat patients with electrographic seizures and status epilepticus (18; 41).
+Rapid EEG systems are becoming widely used in urgent evaluation of status epilepticus (21; 33).
+In the operating room, electrocorticography helps neurosurgeons define surgical borders of functional and epileptogenic tissues (31).
 Chronic electrocorticography obtained from a responsive neurostimulation device assists in treatment decision-making.
-With the increasing emphasis on outpatient management, ambulatory EEG has become a staple in assessing patients with home video-EEG telemetry to record a patient’s EEG in the home environment.
+With the increasing emphasis on outpatient management, ambulatory EEG has become a staple in assessing patients with home video EEG telemetry to record a patient’s EEG in the home environment (37).

-Overall, the utility of EEG has evolved into a sophisticated computer-based clinical and research tool that is fundamental for exploring essential brain functions.
-Despite the innovation of neuroimaging the anatomy of the brain, EEG continues to have a vital role in the dynamic physiologic evaluation of neurologic disease.
+Overall, the utility of EEG has evolved into a sophisticated computer-based clinical and research tool that is fundamental for exploring essential brain functions (104).
+Despite the innovation of neuroimaging the anatomy of the brain, EEG continues to have a vital role in the dynamic physiological evaluation of neurologic disease.
 In this way, it extends usage in patients with seizures and epilepsy to diagnosis and monitoring neurologic disorders, such as encephalopathy, traumatic brain injury, sleep disorders, coma, and brain death.
+It is incumbent on the EEG interpreter to know how to identify the essential characteristics to report accurate impressions for clinical use (91).

 Key points

-• Epilepsy is a clinical diagnosis that is supported by epileptiform activity on EEG and is confirmed when EEG records an electrographic seizure in a patient.
+• Epilepsy is a clinical diagnosis that is supported and classified by epileptiform activity on the EEG and confirmed when a seizure is recorded in a patient.

-• The surgical treatment of epilepsy relies on ictal EEG to characterize the electroclinical localization of the epileptogenic zone.
+• The surgical treatment of epilepsy relies on the interictal and ictal EEG to characterize the electroclinical localization of the epileptogenic zone.

 Historical note and terminology